-Final Project Assignment due on November 6, 2017
+Final Project Assignment due on April 24 at 6.30 PM

-You choose one of these six themes and you present a portfolio of at least 12 images.
+You choose one of these six themes and you present a portfolio of at least 15 images.
 Each photograph adds another element to the whole story, just like each chapter of a book brings the reader closer to understand the end.

-- 1) The 2016 election was the most divisive ever.
-Almost one year later, record the political and social mood in Chicago.
-Attend meetings or join street demonstrations or protest.
-How has the political scenery evolved since November 2016?
-Be a concerned photographer. - 2) Can the Cubs win again?
-Build a portfolio around any aspect of the game, the spectators, the location on game day, Baseball itself, the transformation of the neighborhood on game day and so on.
-Please try to show why 2016 was a game changer. - 3) Choose you own neighborhood in Chicago and record the daily life of the people living in that neighborhood (Pilsen, Chinatown, Bucktown, for example).
-To be successful here, you will need to make several visits spread over weeks to make it work.
+- 1) On November 8, 2016, the United States chose a new President, Donald Trump will be sworn in January 2017.
+Build a whole portfolio around the visible changes happening in the first three months of this new presidency by attending meetings, demonstrations; go and see volunteers or campaign headquarters; record changes in the political spectrum around Chicago. - 2) Finally 2016 was the year of the Cubs, will the Blackhawks follow and win another trophy in 2017, establishing a dynasty.
+Build a portfolio around any aspect of the game, the spectators, the location on game day, Hockey itself, pick up games by kids or adults alike, show the transformation of the neighborhood on game day and so on. - 3) Choose you own neighborhood in Chicago and record the daily life of the people leaving in that neighborhood (Pilsen, Chinatown, Bucktown, for example).
+To be successful here, you will need to make several visits spread over weeks to really make it work.

-- 4) Nature, Parks are very beautiful in Chicago, from Grant Park to Washington Park to the Lakefront, please, impress me with 12 striking images of Mother Nature inside the City limits.
-Again to be successful with this assignment, you will need to cover quite a lot of ground; the City is very spread out. - 5) Shoot a portfolio around the commuters travelling through the Union Station and the Metra Station every morning and evening.
+- A) Nature, Parks are very beautiful in Chicago, from Grant Park to Washington Park to the Lakefront, please, impress me with 15 striking images of Mother Nature inside the City limits.
+Again to be successful with this assignment, you will need to cover quite a lot of ground; the City is very spread out. - Shoot a portfolio around the commuters travelling through the Union Station and the Metra Station every morning and evening.
 It is mainly interesting because there is a tremendous amount of foot traffic, as people have to walk across bridges to get to their offices.
 This is a real fun subject.
-Every day it is the same people but everyday the situation is very different at the same time. - 6) In the fall months, every Saturday, dozens of weddings picture taking take place along the Michigan Avenue Bridge by the Chicago River or the Buckingham Fountain in Grant Park.
+Every day it is the same people but everyday the situation is very different at the same time. - 6) Every Saturday, dozens of weddings picture taking take place along the Michigan Avenue Bridge by the Chicago River or the Buckingham Fountain in Grant Park.
 Tag along these groups and do a reportage style set of photographs.
-From the bride to be and the groom to the little cousins walking around in their suits, come up with 12 strong pictures showing us that weddings are still good opportunities for photographers.
+From the bride to be and the groom to the little cousins walking around in their suits, come up with 15 strong pictures showing us that weddings are still good opportunities for photographers.
+As this is winter you might want to decide to shoot this story more indoor -which is fine- but couples do marry year round.

 Please note that I would like every subject to be covered, therefore no more than 3 students can shoot the same subject.
 It will be decided on a first come, first serve basis.
-We will meet on August 28 at 4.15 PM in the classroom.
+We will meet on January 23rd at 4.15 PM in the classroom.
 You can choose your subject as soon as I give you all the explanations you may need to make your decisions.

-On November 6, 2017, every student will present his/her portfolio in front of the classroom.
+On May 1, 2017, every student will present his/her portfolio in front of the classroom.